USS Pearl Harbor (LSD 52) Sailors Conduct Weapon Maintenance

 |0

-This work, USS Pearl Harbor (LSD 52) Sailors Conduct Weapon Maintenance [Image 3 of 3], by SA Mario Reyes Villatoro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Pearl Harbor (LSD 52) Sailors Conduct Weapon Maintenance, by SA Mario Reyes Villatoro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.